Monthly Tech-Tip | No tracking! No ads! |

 It is adjusted so the shaft is at an angle (rather than straight up and down) to pull less air bubbles into the slurry.
 It can mix up to 5 gallons of viscous glaze or body slurry.
 The motor is very powerful enabling the mixing of low water content slurries (this means that amounts of less than about 2 gallons of slurry can splatter quite a bit).
 The 1/2 inch shaft is 22 inches long and the propeller is mounted up from the end of the shaft.

 Are you a potter that depends on glazes made by others?
 Do you have your ware fired in someone else's kiln?
 Cannot mix clay body tests?
-Then the evolution of the quality and aesthetics of your work is being stunted.
-This mug is a good example of why.
+Then the evolution of the quality and aesthetics of your work may be stunted.
+This mug is a good example of tests I need to do.
 This is G3933, made by adding iron, rutile and tin to a 75:25 blend of our base matte and glossy glazes.
-It is crawling at a few sharp angles of the incised decoration, that means it needs a little CMC gum.
-I need to switch to an 80:20 blend for more matteness.
-Third, our red-burning body gives better color at cone 5, I need to test this glaze in the C5DHSC slow cool firing schedule.
-Finally, I would like the glaze a little darker so I will test increases in the rutile and iron.
-All of these changes are on my radar because I have my own test kiln and the software to document them.
+It is crawling at some of the sharp angles of the incised decoration, which means it needs a little CMC gum.
+And, I need to switch to an 80:20 blend for more matteness.
+Third, our red-burning body gives better color at cone 5, I want to test this glaze in the C5DHSC slow cool schedule.
+Finally, I want to test increases in the rutile and iron.
+All of these changes are on my radar because I have my own test kiln and an account at insight-live.com to document them.

 URLs |